on this page

 CNAME www cname.vercel-dns.com.

-That change propagates across the internet — usually within minutes, occasionally up to 48 hours — and after that, your name routes real traffic to your site.
+That change propagates across the internet (usually within minutes, occasionally up to 48 hours), and after that, your name routes real traffic to your site.
+If DNS still feels like guesswork (apex versus www, A records versus CNAME, why nothing updates instantly), the deeper Custom Domains and DNS guide untangles it.

 Step 6: The browser does the rest